A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Introduction

 In practice, researchers commonly use well-known regression estimators to analyze pCRTs \citep{green_analysis_2008, imai_essential_2009, chondros_design_2012, rhodes_pairwise_2014, athey_chapter_2017}.
 These include weighted cluster-level regression with fixed effects for the pairs, or individual-level hierarchical linear models, with random or fixed effects for the clusters and pairs.
 The literature suggests cluster-robust standard errors for individual level regression \citep{green_analysis_2008, chondros_design_2012, schochet_estimators_2013, athey_chapter_2017, su_model-assisted_2021} and heteroskedasticity-robust standard errors for cluster-level regression \citep{middleton_unbiased_2015, su_model-assisted_2021}.
 However, inference with these methods, as originally conceived, relies on modeling assumptions which may not be compatible with common causal inference frameworks \citep{freedman_regression_2008, middleton_bias_2008, imai_essential_2009, schochet_is_2010, athey_chapter_2017}.
 On the other hand, design-based causal inference relies solely on the randomization design of an experiment for inference \citep{imai_rejoinder_2009}, thus alleviating the need for modeling assumptions.
 The current work focuses on design-based inference for this reason.

 There is a robust literature addressing the challenges of design-based inference with the two separate randomization elements of pCRTs -- paired \textit{or} clustered randomization.
 First, there is a well established literature on how to approach design-based estimation with paired experiments \citep[see, e.g.,][]{imai_variance_2008, fogarty_mitigating_2018, fogarty_regression-assisted_2018, liu_regression-adjusted_2020, pashley_insights_2021}.
-However, treating a pCRT as if it were a paired experiment limits the estimands that can be targeted -- namely, it only supports estimation of an average cluster-level effect.
-On the other hand, the CRT literature provides many different approaches to targeting individual-level estimands \citep[see, e.g.,][]{rosner_use_1999, green_analysis_2008, middleton_bias_2008,hansen_attributing_2009, schochet_estimators_2013, ding_rank_2018, schochet_analyzing_2020, su_model-assisted_2021,schochet_lasso_2022, wang_model-robust_2023}.
+However, ignoring the weighting that is introduced with clusters when analyzing a pCRT limits the estimands that can be targeted -- namely, it only supports estimation of an average cluster-level effect.
+On the other hand, the cluster-randomized trial (CRT) literature provides many different approaches to targeting individual-level estimands \citep[see, e.g.,][]{rosner_use_1999, green_analysis_2008, middleton_bias_2008,hansen_attributing_2009, schochet_estimators_2013, ding_rank_2018, schochet_analyzing_2020, su_model-assisted_2021,schochet_lasso_2022, wang_model-robust_2023}.
 See \cite{bugni_inference_2023} and \cite{su_model-assisted_2021} for recent reviews.
 However, the CRT literature does not provide variance estimators that take paired randomization into account.

-We focus on paired cluster-randomization, addressing the challenges that arise from the combination of both design elements. \cite{donner_statistical_1987} provided early insights in the analysis of pCRTs through permutation testing or with a weighted $t$-test.
+\cite{donner_statistical_1987} provided early insights in the analysis of pCRTs through permutation testing or with a weighted $t$-test.
 There has been additional work on randomization inference \citep{small_randomization_2008, zhang_powerful_2012} and design-based parametric estimation \citep{imai_essential_2009} for pCRTs since.
 Recent work provides analysis of common regression-based estimators from a design-based perspective \citep{de_chaisemartin_at_2020}.
 Other recent work has considered blocked cluster-randomized experiments \citep{middleton_unbiased_2015, schochet_design-based_2021}, which has results that apply to pCRTs as well.
 A major challenge to treatment effect estimation with pCRTs is that there has been relatively little development of design-based variance estimators for even common point estimators.